Indiana Botanic Gardens: The company

 Indiana Botanic Gardens is a privately owned, family-run business that operates within the vitamin and herbal supplement industry.
 The Indiana Botanic Gardens have had a history in the Northwest Indiana region for nearly 100 years.
 Its history can be read about in botanical and herbal publications, as well as literature pertaining to the history of the Calumet Region.
 The Indiana Botanic Gardens were founded in 1910 by horticulturalist and herbalist Joseph Meyer (1878–1950) in a small cottage in the rear of his home in Hammond, Indiana.

 Initially called the Indiana Herb Gardens, the business barely covered living expenses for the large Meyer family, which eventually consisted of seven sons and one daughter.
 Joseph Meyer's elder sons helped their father to grow the business by gathering herbs from the nearby fields.
 The family packed boxes, filled orders, fed the printing press, and folded circulars during the day.
 The daily workload for the Meyer's often bled into their evenings where they put catalogs together by binding them with needles and thread.

 Once the company began to sustain itself, it moved from Meyer's cottage to a larger building off of Calumet Avenue in Hammond, Indiana.
 Due in part to his roots as a printer, Joseph E. Meyer published a 400-page book in 1918 entitled, The Herbalist.
 Seven years later, The Herbalist Almanac, an annual publication, was produced in 1925.
-The Herbalist Almanac was a booklet containing listings of the herbs and roots that the company sold, recipes, Indian weather forecasts, treatments for common ailments, popular songs of the day, and advice on farming issues.
+The Herbalist Almanac was a booklet contains listings of the herbs and roots that the company sold, recipes, Indian weather forecasts, treatments for common ailments, popular songs of the day, and advice on farming issues.
 In 1979, after fifty-four years of publication, The Herbalist Almanac was retired.
 Vintage copies of The Herbalist Almanac are still around, some dating back to the 1950s, and can be purchased online through book shops and eBay.
 There are many collectors and agricultural, botanical, and gardening enthusiasts that have copies.
 Colleges and universities still study and use the almanack for educational purposes in many horticulture classes.
-The University of Florida also contributed to the preservation effort and has a number of the almanacks ranging from 1929-1971 in their rare book collection.
+The University of Florida also contributed to the preservation effort and has a number of the almanacks ranging from 1929 to 1971 in their rare book collection.
 A copy of The Herbalist can be found in the Smithsonian Institution Library.